South Western Slopes

 The South Western Slopes, also known as the South West Slopes, is a region predominantly in New South Wales, Australia.
-It covers the lower inland slopes of the Great Dividing Range, extending from north of Dunedoo through central NSW and into northeast Victoria, meeting its southwestern end around Beechworth.
-More than 90% of the region is in the state of New South Wales and it occupies about 10% of that state.
+It covers the lower inland slopes of the Great Dividing Range, extending from north of Dunedoo through central NSW and into north-east Victoria, meeting its south-western end around Beechworth.
+More than 90% of the region is in the state of New South Wales and it occupies about 10% of that state – more than 80,000 km2.

 Bioregion

-The South Western Slopes bioregion covers the lower inland slopes of the Great Dividing Range extending from north of Dunedoo through central NSW and into northeast Victoria, meeting its southwestern end around Beechworth.
-More than 90% of the region is in the state of New South Wales and it occupies about 10% of that state – more than 80,000 km2.

 The bioregion includes parts of the Murray, Murrumbidgee, Lachlan and Macquarie River catchments.

 The bioregion is divided into three sub-regions: